 - Evaluate the argument rhetorically.
-If it is a printed argument, you will want to consider how the argument uses invention, arrangement, and style (see the "classical rhetoric" page for definitions and examples of what all these entail).
+If it is a printed argument, you will want to consider how the argument uses invention, arrangement, and style.
 If it is a speech, you may also want to consider how well it was memorized and delivered--the final two aspects of classical rhetoric.
 Use the paper topic to help guide your response: for example, if you are asked to evaluate if the argument was persuasive, you should spend a considerable amount of time brainstorming on the subject of invention, since this covers how people are persuaded.

 - Evaluate the logic of the argument.
 (Actually this is part of invention as well, but since it is so important, I am giving it a separate heading.)
 Identify the primary type of logic being used (e.g. you may have discussed causal arguments when reading Herodotus, or arguments by analogy when reading Plato).
 What are the usual types of weakness found in this type of argument?
 Are they found here?
 Also, are there any other logical fallacies in the argument (e.g. hasty generalizations, faulty use of authority, doubtful causes, false analogies, ad hominem, false dilemmas, slippery slopes, straw man, non sequiturs, ad populum?
 (See the article "Common Fallacies" by Annette Rottenberg.)